Introduction To Acupuncture

 Once regarded as a mystical form of Eastern medicine, acupuncture has grown from its debut in North America more than 30 years ago into one of the most popular modalities utilized in the contemporary health-care marketplace.
 Originally developed in China, acupuncture has evolved over thousands of years and has formed the cornerstone of Traditional Chinese Medicine (TCM).

-Many types of health-care providers now utilize acupuncture in clinical practice, including chiropractors, physiotherapists, massage therapists and medical doctors .
+Many types of health-care providers now utilize acupuncture in clinical practice.
 A natural consequence of this trend has been a continuing integration of acupuncture into a Western medicine model.
-Utilizing a blend of ancient methods and modern biomedical voncepts, practitioners of many disciplines are regularly incorporating acupuncture treatment not only as a stand-alone therapy, but as an integrated modality in a variety of health-care environments.
+Utilizing a blend of ancient methods and modern biomedical concepts, practitioners of many disciplines are regularly incorporating acupuncture treatment not only as a stand-alone therapy, but as an integrated modality in a variety of health-care environments.

 Patients all over the world now seek acupuncture treatment in its various forms for a multitude of ailments including pain relief, headaches, arthritis, addiction management, sports injuries and general well-being, to name a few.